robertkluin/message-flow/README.md

 ============

 Message Flow is a simple, pluggable, service discovery and message routing system.
-It consists of two key components: 1) a basic service discovery/registry system and 2) a reverse proxy/router that routes messages according to the registry.
+It consists of two key components:

+  1. a basic service discovery/registry system, and
+  2. a reverse proxy/router that routes messages according to the registry.

 Configuration
 -------------